Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/architecture/lab-architecture.md

 - VMs can communicate with each other and the host machine only
 - There is no internet access or external routing
 - The domain controller serves as the sole DNS server for the `LAB.local` domain
+- The domain controller is configured as the default gateway for workstations
 - Static IP addressing is used throughout to ensure stable domain controller resolution

 ---